Margaret Gibson (writer): Writing career

 Gibson published The Butterfly Ward, her debut short story collection, in 1976.
 The book included the story "Making It", based on her experiences living with Russell, which was later made into the feature film Outrageous! by director Richard Benner.
 Hollis McLaren played Liza Conners, the fictionalized version of Gibson, in that film.
 Benner also wrote and directed the sequel Too Outrageous!
 10 years later.
 "Ada", another story in the collection, was the basis of a CBC Television movie directed by Claude Jutra for the drama anthology series For the Record.
 It was Jutra's first English-language film production.
 The Butterfly Ward was a winner of the City of Toronto Book Award in 1977, shared with Margaret Atwood's novel Lady Oracle.

 Gibson's other short story collections include Considering Her Condition (1978), Sweet Poison (1993) and The Fear Room and Other Stories (1996).
-She published releasing her first and only novel Opium Dreams in 1997.
+She published her first and only novel Opium Dreams in 1997.
 Opium Dreams was a winner of the Books in Canada First Novel Award, and Gibson published her final short story collection Desert Thirst in 1998.